openobserve/openobserve/CONTRIBUTING.md

 2. Rust & Cargo 1.61.0 + (We recommend 1.66+),
 3. nodejs v14+ and npm v6+

+Alternatively you can use pre-configured devcontainer in VS code to get up and running quickly.

 ## Building from source code

 ### Lets clone the repo and get started